-Even as he was raising his hands, motioning to the clamorous throng of journalists to quite down so he could begin answering their questions, Burress couldn’t help but smile to himself.
-If what would soon be referred to as the Revolt of the Governors didn’t get the attention of the obnoxious little shits who whispered in the ear of the President and the legions of unelected bureaucrats in Washington that they needed to take them seriously, nothing would.
+Even as he was raising his hands, motioning to the clamorous throng of journalists to quiet down so he could begin answering their questions, Burress couldn’t help but smile to himself.
+If “this” didn’t get the attention of the obnoxious little shits—who whispered in the ear of the President and the legions of unelected bureaucrats in Washington that they needed to take them seriously—nothing would.
+“This” was what would soon be referred to as the Revolt of the Governors.

 Fort Necessity, Arizona

-For Porter, watching the political firestorm Burress’ comment had set in motion on one of the satellite truck’s monitor was like being in the eye of a hurricane.
-All around her and the Tucson based news crew she was saddled with members of the Arizona Home Guard went about tending to various chores and duties in an unhurried, business like manner as if the events playing out elsewhere at a breakneck speed were of little concern to them.
+For Porter, watching the political firestorm Burress’ comment had set in motion on the satellite truck’s monitor was like being in the eye of a hurricane.
+All around her and the Tucson-based news crew she was saddled with were members of the Arizona Home Guard, who went about tending to various chores and duties in an unhurried, businesslike manner.
+It was as if the events playing out elsewhere at a breakneck speed were of little concern to them.
 With nothing to do until someone in New York got around to calling on her to report on the situation from her location, all she could do was monitor their network’s coverage as the rhetoric between Phoenix and Washington became ever more heated and strident.

 Having achieved total surprise, Governor Burress had the initiative.
 In an early morning news conference broadcast live, he had presented his case for taking action to the citizens of Arizona.
-“In recent years we have seen a steady erosion of personal liberties and state rights as the Federal government has taken to exercising extra-constitutional powers.
-By relying on an activist judiciary, executive orders and an unchecked bureaucracy the President has aggressively sought to replace the rule of law with governance by dictate.
+“In recent years we have seen a steady erosion of personal liberties and states’ rights as the Federal government continues to exercise extra-constitutional powers.
+By relying on an activist judiciary, executive orders, and an unchecked bureaucracy, the President has aggressively sought to replace the rule of law with governance by dictate.
 Efforts to check the onerous edicts that violate the Constitution through the courts and elections have proven futile.
-That is why today, in the wake of an egregious and unprovoked attack by agents of the Federal government on citizens of this state, I have ordered the closing of all Federal office buildings and facilities in Arizona save those that are absolutely essential to the safety of the citizens of this state such as the offices of the Border Patrol.
-It is my intent to keep them closed until such time as the President and Congress can assure me, and the people of Arizona, it will respect the sovereign rights of this state and its citizens.”
+That is why today, in the wake of an egregious and unprovoked attack by agents of the Federal government on citizens of this state, I have ordered the closing of all Federal office buildings and facilities in Arizona, save those that are absolutely essential to the safety of the citizens of this state, such as the offices of the Border Patrol.
+It is my intent to keep them closed until such time as the President and Congress can assure me—and the people of Arizona—that they will respect the sovereign rights of this state and its citizens.”

 Surprise and shock in Washington quickly gave way to a rapid-fire series of responses, few of which were particularly well thought out or coordinated.
 With border security being at the very heart of the crisis, one of the first directives the administration announced was an order for members of the Border Patrol throughout Arizona to stand down.
 Timothy Rowland, who had put forth that suggestion, was confident the resulting torrent of border crossers, seeking to take advantage of the situation, would cause Governor Burress to reconsider his actions.
 “If nothing else,” the White House Chief of staff told the President, “he’ll need to divert the National Guard and other state law enforcement assets to take the place of Border Patrol agents.”